NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Thassilonian Delver.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Arcana skill and the Thassilonian History Lore skill.
-You gain the [[Feats/Arcane Sense|Arcane Sense]] skill feat.
+You gain the [[Arcane Sense|Arcane Sense]] skill feat.
 Add **Thassilonian** to the list of additional languages you can learn for having a high Intelligence modifier.

 * * *